 Winning one World Series is hard enough, but there have only been 14 teams to win at least two in a row.
-MLB.com takes a look back at those repeat champions, beginning with the most recent.
+And with the Braves falling in the 2022 NL Division Series, nobody has done so in 22 consecutive seasons.

 1998-2000 Yankees (three straight World Series wins)